MonstreX/voyager/docs/bread/formfields/adv-image.md

 `adv_image` stores a single uploaded image using Voyager's Media Storage subsystem (polymorphic `media` table).
 It supports basic image props and cropping.

+Use this field when you need exactly one image per record (cover, hero, thumbnail) with simple metadata.

 ## Details JSON

 ```json